Fossils (play): Synopsis

 urban parts of Australia.
 Usually roam in pairs, over-protective and trained in advanced methods of torture."
-Frankie is the new boy at school, and there is some mystery surrounding his father and why he left his old school.
+Franky is the new boy at school, and there is some mystery surrounding his father and why he left his old school.
 Julie and Michelle befriend him on the first day.
 The action centres on the preparations for and aftermath of a school dance, with all its attendant teenage angst.
 It's a fast paced play, with much quick snappy dialogue and described by critics as an "incredibly funny script."

 While the play has a large number of characters, it was originally designed to be performed by only three actors.
 Most professional productions have cast one male and two female actors; however school productions usually have up to 15 actors.

 Productions

 First production

 Fossils was first performed by Theatre South on 23 October 1993 at the Bridge Theatre, Wollongong, with the following cast: